0xCorolaire/Cards-machine-learning/README.md

 ## Quick resume
 #### 1 : extract cards from videos
+- Load video from phone or camera
+- use cv2 lib to capture video and find countours of card

 ![png](data_ex/output_17_2.png)  <!-- .element height="50%" width="50%" -->

 #### 2 : Get top and bottom corner
+- cv2 to check both corners to match the entire sign
+- idea is to label all sign of the card

 ![png](data_ex/fiirst.png)  <!-- .element height="50%" width="50%" -->

 #### 3 : affine selection by convexing select
+- using opencv findCountours functions and aprox

 ![png](data_ex/secondd.png)  <!-- .element height="50%" width="50%" -->

 #### 4 : generate scenes with bbox's
+- Load background random dataset
+- Load all card from pickle file and store them in a var
+- use imgaug and shapely to transform image using img transformation for card and BoundingBoxes

 ![png](data_ex/thirddd.png)  <!-- .element height="50%" width="50%" -->